sudharshan2001/PCB-defect-detection-using-U-NET/README.md

 # PCB-defect-detection-using-U-NET
 Semantic Segmentation using U-NET

+* Training the model.ipynb <-- Architecture and Model Parameter details
+* Plotting the predicted model.ipynb <-- Using the trained model and plotting the Predicted images.
+* utils.py <-- Script for bounding box extraction from XML file and plotting the bounding box

 # Dataset Description
   6 types of defects are made by photoshop ,.
 The defects defined in the dataset are: missing hole, mouse bite, open circuit, short, spur, and spurious copper.
 The augmented dataset contains 10668 images and the corresponding annotation files.